sefinek24/Stella-Mod-Translations/README.md

     ✨ Translations for Genshin Stella Mod
 </h1>

-This repository contains translations for a mod project's [~~launcher~~](launcher) and [website](website)..
+This repository contains translations for a mod project's [~~launcher~~](launcher) and [website](website).
 Community members can contribute translations by following the guidelines in the README file.
 By providing high-quality translations, you can help make the launcher and website accessible to a wider audience.

 ## 📁 How to contribute
 To contribute to the translation effort, please follow these steps: